ashishsumanth1/Data-Analysis-/README.md

 ### Methodology

-This methodology section presents our structured approach to ensure robust and meaningful insights into achieving the project's aims and objectives.

-#### Exploratory Data Analysis (EDA)
-**Data Visualization**: Graphs, plots, and charts were employed to get a preliminary understanding of the data distributions, trends, and patterns.

-**Statistical Analysis**: Key statistical measures were computed to understand the central tendencies, variations, and other characteristics of the data.

-#### Advanced Data Analysis
-**Correlation Analysis**: We extensively looked at the linear relationships between educational qualifications and occupational categories.
-This thorough analysis aimed to clarify the degree to which different educational backgrounds may impact or direct people towards particular professional fields.

-**Cluster Analysis**: K-means clustering was employed, segmenting the data into clusters based on inherent similarities.
-This provided insights into how qualifications and job types naturally group together, revealing any mismatches.

 #### Machine Learning Model Development
 **Feature Engineering**: Relevant features were extracted and sometimes transformed to ensure the machine learning model would perform optimally.